IKIM-Essen/ClusterDocs/README.md

 The candidate is not broadly promotable until it has:

 1. passed repository/build/link validation;
+2. passed `tools/release_bundle_gate.py` with RCC Home, Files, RCC Analysis, My RCC, and RCC Admin all recorded ready;
-2. completed the fresh ClusterDocs 3 adversarial expert review;
+3. completed the fresh ClusterDocs 3 adversarial expert review;
-3. completed zero-SSH naive-user browser acceptance before broad exposure;
+4. completed zero-SSH naive-user browser acceptance across the integrated browser path before broad exposure;
-4. completed separate advanced-user acceptance including the low-I/O VS Code profile;
+5. completed separate advanced-user acceptance including the low-I/O VS Code profile;
-5. completed institutional/privacy/accessibility/operational checks;
+6. completed institutional/privacy/accessibility/operational checks;
-6. kept all video links fail-closed for Stage 1;
+7. kept all video links fail-closed for Stage 1;
-7. selected the final release version; and
+8. selected the final release version; and
-8. received explicit authorization to merge the accepted candidate into `main`.
+9. received explicit authorization to merge the accepted candidate into `main`.

 A very small controlled pilot can precede broad acceptance to prove the deployed journey works in principle.
 It does not replace the release gates.